May 8th, 2020 | High-flyers.

 4. No SWOT Analysis.

-Since they have always been praised, high-flyers usually don’t think too often about their weaknesses—while exploring your weaknesses is the key to avoid problems as a professional in the open job market.
+Since they have always been praised, high-flyers usually don’t think too often about their weaknesses—while exploring your weaknesses is the key to avoiding problems as a professional in the open job market.

 In academia, high-flyers managed to find jobs where they could exploit their strengths and thrive.
 They no longer need to think about how to survive in their working environment.